 The Animal Science concentration focuses on the biology, nutrition, and management of farm animals.
 Courses in this concentration are selected to complement the collective agricultural skills gained from the major core requirements.
-There are additional courses in dairy, swine, sheep, and poultry management.
+There are additional courses in beef, dairy, equine, meat science, and sheep management.
 Interested students may choose to become involved with Cornell's extensive dairy management program, including hands-on educational facilities on campus and a nearby teaching and research center.
 This concentration will prepare students for careers with animal agriculture operations.

-Students concentrating in Business have many options for specialization from food, to finance, business management, or policy.
-All students take foundational courses in accounting, finance, and marketing, in addition to the introductory business management course required of all Ag Sciences graduates.
-This concentration aligns well with related minors and many relevant opportunities.
+Students concentrating in Business Management and Policy choose one track, either management or policy studies.
+Management-track students take foundation courses in accounting, finance, and marketing, in addition to the introductory business management course required of all Ag Sciences graduates.
+Policy-track students take introductory and intermediate economics followed by course choices in agricultural policy.
+This concentration aligns well with related business minors.

 Students in this concentration will learn about the philosophy and regulations involved with certified organic crop production and will learn practical ways of growing crops and managing pests using organic methods.
 Course requirements include three set foundation courses and one choice course.
 Students often gain farm experience on campus through Dilmun Hill Student Farm and also through bountiful production internships.
 Graduates have gone on to work in farm ownership and management, graduates studies, as well as in the non-profit sector.